WHAT IS THE PROGRESS COACH?

 Time at each meeting is also dedicated to educational ideas, best practices and tools related to personal development — strength identification, leadership, confidence, delegation, time management, relationship improvement, communication and teamwork.

-The investment is $6,000 per participant, per year.
-The price includes three meetings, all facilitation, materials, meals and group conference calls to reinforce learning and check-in on progress.
+The investment is $5,000 per participant, per year.
+The price includes two meetings, all facilitation, materials, meals.
 The price does not include travel expenses or lodging.